SamuelmsWong-zz/UncertaintyPropogationEquation/README.md

 # Future exploration
-- Extend to 32bit integers
+- Extend to input 32bit integers?
 - DSPs are capable of being pipelined, using the intermediate registers.
+Would result in a multi-stage execution with respect to a whole processor pipeline.